enthought/traits/_sources/traits_user_manual/defining.txt

       File "<stdin>", line 1, in <module>
       File "c:\svn\ets3\traits_3.0.3\enthought\traits\trait_handlers.py", line 175,
     in error value )
-    enthought.traits.trait_errors.TraitError: The 'stock' trait of an InventoryItem instance must be None or 0 or 1 or 2 or 3 or 'many', but a value of 4 <type 'int'> was specified.
+    traits.trait_errors.TraitError: The 'stock' trait of an InventoryItem instance must be None or 0 or 1 or 2 or 3 or 'many', but a value of 4 <type 'int'> was specified.